Pre-Descemet's endothelial keratoplasty: Indications

-Donor Age
+Donor age

 PDEK graft can be harvested from donor of any age.
 Easy dissection of PDL layer in infant (less than 1 year), pediatric (1– 15 years) and young donor (15 –40 years) is an added advantage in PDEK procedure, which helps in transfer of viable endothelial cells with maximum regenerating capacity from this group of donors.

-Recipient Age
+Recipient age

 PDEK graft is transplanted so far for adult patients who have lost vision due to endothelial decompensation meaning the Endothelium is not working.

-Surgical Technique
+Surgical technique

 Graft can be obtained from a dissected corneoscleral button taken from the deceased.
 The procedure is performed in sterile operating theatre setup.
 PDEK graft is prepared initially and kept in the storage medium (Optisol or MK medium) till the recipient bed is prepared.

-Graft Preparation
+Graft preparation

 Fig 2 : Pre-Descemet's endothelial keratoplasty (PDEK).
 A, B: A 30 gauge needle is introduced into the centre of the cornea and air is injected.
 A big bubble is formed in the donor cornea on the endothelial side and it is pierced with Knife.
 C, D: Graft is stained or coloured by Trypan blue dye and dissected out.

 The donor corneoscleral rim (donor cornea) is placed on the eye mount with the endothelial side facing the surgeon.
 A 30 gauge needle attached to a 5 ml syringe filled with sterile air is passed from the limbus (edge of the cornea) into the mid stroma (middle of the corneal layers) with the bevel of the needle facing upwards.
 Once the needle is stable in the stroma, controlled air injection is performed.
 Numerous tiny air bubbles are seen cleaving the stroma and finally they coalesce to form one large bubble or Big bubble (BB) (Fig 2A).
 Once the type 1 BB is formed in the centre, it is gradually enlarged to maximum size which is about 8 mm.
 Following this, the bubble is pierced with a trephine or knife (Fig 2B) and the graft is dissected meticulously.
 It is then stained with a dye (trypan blue) and delineated well (Fig 2C, D).
 The dissected PDEK graft is then placed in a storage medium till the recipient (patient) is ready for transplantation.

-Host Bed Preparation
+Host bed preparation

 After obtaining the informed consent from the patient, local anesthesia is given.
 Anterior chamber entry (eye entry) is made by a blade in the superior corneo-limbus area.
 Descemet's membrane along with endothelium in the patient is removed mechanically by reverse Sinskey hook by controlled stripping on the endothelial side (Fig 3A-C).